 make it vegetarian

 Simply swap the meat for more mushrooms – around 500g would be enough.
-Swap the beef stock for vegetable.
+Swap the beef stock for vegetable stock.

 More beef recipes